YellowbrickData/YmSamples/CONTRIBUTING.md

 3. An icon.svg file
 4. One or more .sql or .ddl files

 Once the structure for the sample is in place, the registry must be updated.
 To update the registry, run the `scripts/updateregistry.sh` script.

 When you are done with your example, send a pull request!

-NB: Your sample can stay hidden until you are ready to publish by adding a hidden: true attribute.
+Note: Your sample can stay hidden until you are ready to publish by adding a `hidden:true` attribute.

 ## Registry

 The registry.yaml file lives in the root of this repository, and contains one entry per sample.
 Each sample contributes its sample.yaml file to the whole document using the `scripts/updateregistry.sh` script.

 A `sample.yaml` file appears below: